 - Moreover, by the end of the decade, Modern Utopianism somehow took a huge downfall from the architectural high table.

 - The innovative modern thinking wasn’t cool anymore.
 The brutalism-inspired habitat 67 in Montreal continuously kept seeking maintenance and repairs.

 - Also, due to the huge windows, water could easily seep in, damping the entire module, one at a time.

 Habitat 67’s Blooming Heritage:

 Moshe Safdie designed a visually stunning masterpiece with a concept and ideologies like never before.
-Today, habitat 67 is praised all around the world because of its extravagant minimalism.
-Moreover, residents who live there today have access to a large roof garden and terraces with a view of the mesmerizing river.
-Also, the smaller modules have been transformed into luxuriously designed apartments. while some units have been joined to make a larger one.
+Moreover, residents who live there today have access to a large roof garden and terraces with a mesmerizing river view.
+The smaller modules have taken the shape of luxury apartments.
+To make larger units, some modules have also been joined.

 Habitat 67 truly pioneered a unique vision of how urban housing could be approached!